BaiyangZhang/oldBlog/_posts/Confinement-in-Toy-Models.md

 $$
 \phi(t) = e^{ i\theta }f(r)
 $$
 for the scalar field.
 Substitute them in the equation of motion we will have the equation of motion in terms of $\Phi$ and $f$.
-A solution exists, the shape can be found easily online so we won't present it here.
+A solution exists, the shape of the profile functions can be found easily online so we won't present it here.

 The interesting part is that the solution actually has non-zero magnetic field!
-Recall that the magnetic field can be written in terms of $A_{\mu}$ and now $A_{\mu}$ is given in terms of $\Phi(t)$, thus we can just write down the magnetic field in terms of $\Phi(t)$, after some derivation we have
+Recall that the magnetic field can be written in terms of $A_{\mu}$ and now $A_{\mu}$ is given in terms of $\Phi(t)$, thus we can write down the magnetic field in terms of $\Phi(t)$, after some derivation we have
 $$
 B(r) = \frac{1}{2\pi r} \frac{d}{dr} \frac{\Phi(r)}{2\pi} \to C e^{ -erf(r) }.
 $$